tarang27/temp--NIPUN-Lakshya/docs/functional-overview.md

 **What are competencies or learning outcomes ?**

 Competencies or Learning outcomes are measurable statements that articulate what students should know, be able to do, or value as a result of taking a course or completing a program
+Example:- One learning outcome for Grade-3 Mathematics as defined by CBSE is:-  _solves simple daily life problems using subtraction of three digit numbers with and without regrouping, sums not exceeding 999_

 **What are spot assessments ?**